Gerald H. Rosen

 Gerald Harris Rosen (born August 10, 1933, Mt.
-Vernon, New York) is an American mathematical scientist with over 280 published contributions in leading international scientific journals from 1958 to the present, in the areas of theoretical physics, mathematical biology, and aeronautical engineering.
-Rosen is currently the M. R. Wehr Professor Emeritus at Drexel University, in Philadelphia, Pennsylvania, United States.
+Vernon, New York) is an American mathematical scientist with over 280 published contributions in leading international scientific journals since 1958, in the areas of theoretical physics, mathematical biology, and aeronautical engineering.
+Rosen is the M. R. Wehr Professor Emeritus at Drexel University, in Philadelphia, Pennsylvania, United States.

 Education

 At Mt.
 Vernon's High School, he earned varsity letters in track and football as a sprinter.
 He graduated first in the Class of 1951.
 Subsequently, at Princeton University, he majored in Engineering-Physics, winning the Sophomore Math Contest (1953), the Whiton Engineering-Physics Scholarship (1953), the Guggenheim Jet Propulsion Scholarship (1954), the Alton Prize (1955), and a 3-year National Science Foundation Pre-doctoral Fellowship (1955).
 He graduated first in the Class of 1955 of 729 students.

 At Princeton University, Rosen received the degrees B.S.E. in 1955, M.A. in 1956, and PhD in 1959.